zunatu 10x2x1 ft(2 Pack) Galvanized Raised Garden Bed,Outdoor Planter Box Metal Patio Kit Planting Bed for Vegetables Flowers and Succulents,Black

 Harvesting Your Vegetables

-After several weeks or months of tending to your vegetable garden, it’s finally time to harvest your hard work!
+After several weeks or months of tending to your vegetable garden, it’s In summary time to harvest your hard work!
 Depending on the crop, you may need to pick produce when it’s ripe or before it becomes too mature.
 For example, tomatoes should be picked when they are fully red and juicy, while green beans should be harvested when they are still tender.
 Be sure to handle your fruits and veggies gently to prevent bruising or damage.

 Preserving Your Bounty